NotTheSame1/IT5016D/IT5016D_Assessment_2_20232060/ReadMe.md

 ## Client Requirements

-- The client would like a Help Desk ticketing system prototype developed.

 - The Help Desk ticketing system should handle tickets from internal customers only.

 - Tickets will be requested for assistance from the Help Desk by staff members of the organisation.

 ## Requirements of the Help Desk Ticketing System